 Depending on the contract, installation and maintenance services may be performed by us and/or the airline.
 The agreements also vary as to who pays for installation and maintenance of the equipment.
-In addition, under contracts with airline partners from which we derive a substantial majority of our CA-NA segment revenue, we are obligated, subject to certain limitations, to upgrade or improve the equipment installed on each such airline's fleet, at our expense, if we provide connectivity services to another airline that constitute a material improvement with respect to the functionality and/or reliability of the connectivity service offered at that time to such airline partners.
+In addition, under contracts with airline partners from which we derive a substantial majority of our CA revenue, we are obligated, subject to certain limitations, to upgrade or improve the equipment installed on each such airline's fleet, at our expense, if we provide connectivity services to another airline that constitute a material improvement with respect to the functionality and/or reliability of the connectivity service offered at that time to such airline partners.
 Under certain contracts, we may also incur additional obligations or our airlines may be entitled to greater portions of connectivity revenue based on the number of aircraft installed with our equipment and the timing of such installations.
 Our contracts with certain of our airline partners set forth specified timelines for the installation of certain equipment, and our failure to meet such timelines requires us to credit or pay our airline partners liquidated damages and/or cover a portion or all of the costs of installing alternative equipment on certain aircraft.
 See "Risk Factors-Risks Related to Our CA Business-A failure to maintain airline satisfaction with our connectivity equipment or the Gogo service could have a material adverse effect on our revenue and results of operations."
-A connectivity agreement with one of our airline partners, from which we derive a significant portion, but less than a majority, of our CA-NA segment revenue, requires us to provide our airline partner with an annual cash rebate and a reduction in certain charges beginning in June 2014 if our service is available on a specified number of aircraft in our airline partner's fleet.
-Our connectivity agreements with another one of our airline partners, from which we derive a significant portion, but less than a majority, of our CA-NA segment revenue, entitle our airline partner to a higher connectivity revenue share if our service is available on a specified number of aircraft in our airline partner's fleet.
+Our connectivity agreements with one of our airline partners, from which we derive a significant portion, but less than a majority, of our CA-NA segment revenue, entitles our airline partner to a higher connectivity revenue share if our service is available on a specified number of aircraft in our airline partner's fleet.

-The connectivity agreements require that Gogo and the airline engage in independent and joint marketing efforts intended to increase awareness and usage of the Gogo services.
-As of December 31, 2014, under agreements with five of our airline partners, the scope of the services provided by Gogo has been expanded to include Gogo Vision and we are discussing with our other airline partners the possibility of providing Gogo Vision on their installed fleets.
-Other services provided by Gogo under certain agreements include content filtering and certain airline operational services, such as electronic flight bag and voice services on the flight deck.
+The connectivity agreements require that Gogo and the airline engage in independent and joint marketing efforts intended to increase awareness and usage of our services.
+As of December 31, 2015, under agreements with five of our airline partners, the scope of the services that we provide has been expanded to include Gogo Vision and we are discussing with other airline partners the possibility of providing Gogo Vision on their installed fleets.
+We also provide under certain agreements content filtering and CAS, such as real-time credit card processing for passenger food and beverage purchases, flight crew access to real-time weather information, electronic flight bags and voice services in the cockpit.